emarmolsanchez/eMIRNA/README.md

 This module requires six arguments:

-+ PATH to Reference Genome Bowtie Index of our species of interest.
++ PATH to Reference Genome Bowtie Index from your species of interest.
 + PATH to FASTA file of selected reference organism mature microRNAs.
 + PATH to desired output.
 + Desired output prefix name.